 Celebrating success and heritage on the road

-2017 is an exciting year for the business as it celebrates its 100th anniversary, investment of nearly £1m in a new fleet and the success of its home city of Hull – UK City of Culture 2017.
+2017 was an exciting year for the business as it celebrated its 100th anniversary, investment of nearly £1m in a new fleet and the success of its home city of Hull – UK City of Culture 2017.

 New trailers, part of the fleet investment, is sporting spectacular livery celebrating the firm’s 100 years in business.
 Pulled by silver-coloured cabs, they will spread the Neill & Brown message far and wide, especially to its vibrant European marketplace.